aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 * If you are not yet familiar with Scala, please check [this tutorial](https://docs.scala-lang.org/tutorials/scala-for-java-programmers.html) to help with the transition from Java to Scala.

 ## Overview
 In this lab, we will be using mainly Scala code.
 While pure Scala projects are usually set up using [SBT](https://www.scala-sbt.org), we will use Maven for this project to reuse your existing development environment and avoid the complications of setting up a new development tool.
 According to the [official Scala documentation](https://www.scala-lang.org) 'Scala combines object-oriented and functional programming in one concise, high-level language.'
 Since big-data systems rely heavily on functional programming, Scala is an excellent match for big-data.
-This is why Spark is natively written in Spark.
+This is why Spark is natively written in Scala.
 If you excel in Scala, you can write more concise and readable code and become more productive.

 ## Lab Work